 Hi, Danielle!
 Tell us about yourself.
 When did you realize you wanted to own a juice bar and how did that come to fruition?

 I started JS after a long journey with chronic eczema and headaches.
 I was fed up with taking pills and slowly began to transition my diet, incorporating whole plant-based meals, juicing and new superfoods.
 After a year of experimenting with what worked for me, I became inspired and excited when I saw my headaches and skin condition virtually disappear.
-I went back to school at the Institute of Integrative Nutrition with the hope of helping other people transform their diet and essentially, their life.
+I went back to school at the Institute for Integrative Nutrition with the hope of helping other people transform their diet and essentially, their life.
 Juice Society became the platform that allowed me to help people incorporate easy, healthy options into their day to day.

 Walk us through an average day in your life.